samssh/DS_HW1/README.md

 # DS_HW1
-assignment for data structure about Sparse matrix
+assignment for data structure course about Sparse matrix